cppalliance/safe-cpp/proposal/draft.md

 Safe C++ must provide safe alternatives to everything in today's Standard Library.
 Adoption will look daunting to teams that maintain large applications.
 However, users aren't compelled to switch everything over at once.
 If you need to stick with some legacy types, that's fine.
 The compiler can't enforce sound usage of that code, but that's always been the case.
 As developers incorporate more of the safe standard library, their safety coverage increases.
 This is not an all-or-nothing system.
 Some unsafe code doesn't mean that your whole project is unsafe.
 A project with 50% safe code should have half as many undetected soundness bugs as a project with no safe code.
 A project with 99% safe code, as many Rust applications have, should have 1% as many undetected soundness bugs.
 Rather than focusing on the long tail of difficult use cases, we encourage developers to think about the bulk of code that is amenable to the safety improvements that a mature Safe C++ toolchain will offer.

 We're co-designing the Safe C++ standard library along with the language extensions.
-Visit our repository to follow our work, or visit our Slack channel to get involved:
+Visit our repository to follow our work.
+You can access all the examples included in this document.
+Or visit our Slack channel to get involved in the effort:

 > https://github.com/cppalliance/safe-cpp
 > https://cpplang.slack.com/archives/C07GH9NFK0F

 Everything in this proposal took about 18 months to design and implement in Circle.
 With participation from industry, we could resolve the remaining design questions and in another 18 months have a language and standard library robust enough for mainstream evaluation.
 While Safe C++ is a large extension to the language, the cost of building new tooling is not steep.
-If C++ continues to go forward without a memory safety strategy, that's because institutional users are choosing not to pursue it; it's not because memory-safe tooling is too expensive or difficult to build.
+If C++ continues to go forward without a memory safety strategy, that's because institutional users are choosing not to pursue it; it's not because memory safe tooling is too expensive or difficult to build.

 An earlier version of this work was presented to SG23 at the St Louis 2024 ISO meeting, with the closing poll "We should promise more committee time on borrow checking?" --- SF: 20, WF: 7, N: 1, WA: 0, SA: 0.